What are the Best Romantic New Hampshire Getaways?

 On this Romantic New Hampshire adventure, you’ll find Little Red Riding Hood’s “Grandma’s House,” the boyhood home of “Uncle Sam,” breathtaking hikes, Ken Burn’s restaurant, and one of the most charming Inn’s in the State – The Chesterfield Inn.

-SQUAM LAKE AND LAKE WINNIPESAUKEE – Definitive Romantic New Hampshire
+SQUAM LAKE AND LAKE WINNIPESAUKEE

 WHITE MOUNTAINS

-The White Mountain Region in New Hampshire is so vast, that the Getaway Mavens broke it down into three sections.
+The majestic White Mountain Region in New Hampshire is so vast, that the Getaway Mavens broke it down into two sections.
 Each area encompasses attractions old and new (mostly old) – perfect for the hiking couple seeking fresh mountain air and classic, old-fashioned resorts and hotels.
 This is, um, “peak” Romantic New Hampshire!